 The phrase 'Skype Interviews' is pretty self-descriptive - interviews held over the Skype.
 Interviews of this type are held usually by companies without a fixed location, those hiring candidates from a different location, or those looking to cut down on resources.

-In this blog, we will tell you all the nuances of a Skype interview, and all about how to nail one.
+In this blog, we will tell you the nuances of a Skype interview, and all about how to nail one.

-a.
 Pre Skype interview tips

 Let us begin with Skype interview tips to remember before the interview.

 You must pick a place with a neutral background without anything to draw the attention away from you.
 Clear out your desk, showpieces, decorations, and other stuff.
 Keep the area neat and aesthetically pleasing.

 Put your phone and desktop notifications on silent.
 In order to minimise disturbances, inform your roommates and family member beforehand.

 3. Dress to impress